“`html

 Beyond 2025: Long-Term Strategic Considerations

-While 2025 presents unique planning opportunities, spendthrift clauses provide value extending far beyond current tax law changes.
+Spendthrift clauses provide value extending far beyond any particular tax law environment.
 These provisions create flexible frameworks for addressing unpredictable future challenges, from economic downturns to family crises to evolving creditor laws.

 The integration of spendthrift protection with comprehensive holistic financial planning approaches becomes increasingly important as family wealth grows and family structures become more complex.
 Modern estate planning must address multiple generations, varying financial sophistication levels, and unpredictable economic environments.